Percedal15019/AI-Automation/README.md

 ## 🔃 Installation

-**Disclaimer**: You can use n8n from the their official website https://n8n.io/ but i wanted to try a different approach so please take a note of it:
+**❗Disclaimer**: You can use n8n from the their official website https://n8n.io/ but i wanted to try a different approach so please take a note of it:

 - Downlaod <a href="https://www.docker.com/products/docker-desktop/">**Docker Desktop**</a> from there official website.
 Download as per your device requirements from it.
 - After installing docker, go to the Image tab and search for n8n, go for the n8n/latest one and download it.